Financial Anxiety: How to Not Stress About Money

 I’m a work in progress, but I’ve begun to deal with my financial anxiety.
 Today, people dealing with this anxiety can meet with a financial therapist to help them learn how to not stress about money.

 I spoke with financial therapist Michelle Bohls about my own financial anxiety and the mission of financial therapists.
 What she had to say was illuminating.
-The best way to overcome a money anxiety disorder is to examine where it comes from, according to Bohls.
+The best way to overcome a money anxiety disorder is to examine where it comes from.

 Examining your mindset and core beliefs provides another way to fight your anxiety and learn how to not stress about money.
 For example, if your core belief is, “I can’t keep myself safe,” then that can easily lead to the thought that, “There will never be enough.”

 That’s what happened in my case.
-My financial anxiety is rooted in a belief that I incapable of continuously providing for myself.
+My financial anxiety is rooted in the belief that I’m incapable of continuously providing for myself.

 “That core belief comes from an early memory and has been re-enforced over time,” says Bohls.
 “Dealing first with that memory by confronting it allows you to clear it away.
 Then you can process your other emotions more clearly, without the haze of anxiety.”

 Financial therapy is a fantastic option for those feeling strangled by their money fears.
 And remember: You’re not alone.
 I’m just one of the thousands who also deal with a money-anxiety disorder.
 While not an official diagnosis found in the Diagnostic and Statistical Manual V (DSM-5), let me assure you, it’s real, and there’s no shame in seeking treatment.
 I am glad I did.